 The government has made it official that its policy is to discourage South Africans from visiting Israel.

-The categorical statement by Deputy Minister of International Relations and Co-operation Ebrahim Ebrahim yesterday drew immediate fire from Israel and the local Jewish community, which said it was a call on South Africans to boycott Israel.
+The categorical statement by the Deputy Minister of International Relations and Co-operation, Ebrahim Ebrahim, on Tuesday drew immediate fire from Israel and the local Jewish community which said it was a call on South Africans to boycott Israel.

 However, Ebrahim denied that the policy he had just spelt out amounted to a boycott of Israel, stressing that SA still maintained diplomatic relations with the country.

-“What we are saying as government is we discourage South Africans from visiting Israel,” Ebrahim said.
+“What we are saying as government is we discourage South Africans from visiting Israel,” Ebrahim said at a press conference in Pretoria on Tuesday.

-“There has been a policy of discouraging because we believe Israel is an occupying power and is doing all sorts of things in the Palestine occupied territory which have been condemned by the entire international community.”
+“There has been a policy of discouraging, because we believe Israel is an occupying power and is doing all sorts of things in the Palestine occupied territory which has been condemned by the entire international community.”

 Davies has stressed that the purpose of the directive is simply to ensure correct labelling, but the other Deputy Minister of International Relations and Co-operation, Marius Fransman, told the Muslim community in Cape Town last month that the directive was part of “a strategy to apply economic pressure on Israel”.

-Ebrahim seemed to support Davies’s stance, saying yesterday: “There is no policy on the part of the government of boycotting Israel… nor is there a policy of not having diplomatic relations.
+Ebrahim seemed to support Davies’s stance, saying on Tuesday: “There is no policy on the part of the government of boycotting Israel… nor is there a policy of not having diplomatic relations.

-Israel’s ambassador to SA, Dov Segev-Steinberg, nevertheless responded yesterday by saying “the cat is out of the bag”.
+Israel’s ambassador to SA, Dov Segev-Steinberg, responded on Tuesday by saying that “the cat is out of the bag”.

-The SA Jewish community “deplored” Ebrahim’s statement.
-“Such a stance is grossly discriminatory, counterproductive and wholly inconsistent with how South Africa normally conducts its international relations, and contradicts its official policy of having full diplomatic ties with Israel,” the Sa Jewish Board of Deputies, the SA Zionist Federation and the Office of the Chief Rabbi said in a joint statement.
+“It contradicts its official policy of having full diplomatic ties with Israel,” the South African Jewish Board of Deputies, the South African Zionist Federation and the Office of the Chief Rabbi said in a joint statement.

-Ebrahim said visits by South Africans to Israel “would somehow endorse the occupation of Palestinian territory, and we think a message should be sent to the Israelis that they have to end the occupation of Palestinian territory”.
+Ebrahim said that visits by South Africans to Israel “would somehow endorse the occupation of Palestinian territory and we think a message should be sent to the Israelis that they have to end the occupation of Palestinian territory”.

-But this had failed and there seemed little chance SA could make a contribution now when the US and the Quartet (comprising the US, Russia, the UN and EU) had failed.
+But this had failed and there seemed little chance SA could make a contribution now when the US and the Quartet (comprising the US, Russia, the UN and the European Union) had also failed in their peace bid.